 Recently Dr. H. wrote a quick email asking if it was concerning that the CRP (C-reactive protein) level remained elevated in his patient, a 7 year old mare with a 3-year history of relapsing disease.
-The good news is that she is currently clinically great while receiving our recommended medication.
+The good news is that she is currently clinically great while receiving treatment.
 He wanted to know what is next.
 What can be expected?
 Unfortunately for Dr. H., we don’t have all the answers.
 We sent back all the variables, the possibilities, and the literature he could review to make his clinical decisions.

 Dr. Laura Benedetti is busy contacting veterinarians, asking for gait scores to update our records and requesting blood samples on the horses we’ve identified that could have this condition.
 She answers emails about polyneuritis equi.
 What is missing from the process is a forum for owners to discuss their horses with other owners similarly diagnosed horses.
 While there are numerous forums and posts about individual horses with suspected EPM, these sites aren’t that useful for those facing a polyneuritis equi diagnosis for their horse.

 We were pleased with the support offered to Taylor Lin (Blaze was posted on January 22 at Pathogenes Inc. Facebook), who initially felt alone before finding others who had been there before and kindly posted comments.